About my therapy methods

 The Rewind Therapy (RT) has now become internationally recognised as indispensable to treat PTSD.

-I have been trained in this technique by Dr David Muss and am a rewind technique supervisor for other therapists using the RT
+I have been trained in this technique by Dr David Muss and am a Muss accredited supervisor for other therapists using the rewind technique.

 A useful reference